Australian rules football in Queensland: 1860s: Early Beginnings in South East Queensland

 The majority of the founders of Brisbane FC had prior exposure to the game during its rapid rise in popularity in Victoria.
-Of the six founding members four were from Victoria - none were from Queensland.
+Of the six founding members four were from Victoria – none were from Queensland.
 One of three members of the founding committee was Charles Edward Wallen, who had played for Scotch College in the experimental rules matches umpired by Tom Wills in 1858.
 Tom Board and George Clencross-Smith were both teammates of Tom Wills at Geelong Football Club.
 Studholme Hart had played in 1859 with South Yarra.
 Founding chair David Watterston moved from Melbourne to Ipswich in 1860 and was a member of Brisbane's Victorian Cricket Club (formed 1863 and consisting of ex-Victorian players).
 His cricket club had on 26 May proposed that cricket make way off-season for football.
 Significantly, on 1 June 1866, the Brisbane Courier published the Melbourne Football Club rules as the official rules for the Queensland colony.

 The club played the first of several scratch matches on Saturday 9 June 1866 at Queen's Park (now part of the Brisbane City Botanic Gardens).
-The first official fixture was played on the 21st July, 1866, and after a marathon 5 hours, the game was declared a draw.
-While there were sufficient numbers for scratch matches Brisbane FC struggled early on for competition and at times during its early years switched to Association Football to facilitate matches with early teams like Volunteer Artillery.
+The early rules stipulated that the first team to reach 2 of 3 goals would be declared the winner.
+The first official fixture scheduled for 14 July was cancelled due to wet weather, but later played on 21 July 1866 between the All Comers and Civil Servants, the game was declared a nil all draw.
+It was decided to continue the match a week later on 28 July, but and after a marathon 5 hours without scoring it was declared a draw.
+Matches often went scoreless and it wasn't until 4 August that the first goal would be kicked after an hour of play by former Sydneysider George Cowlishaw while playing for the All Comers.
+While there were sufficient numbers for scratch matches Brisbane FC struggled early on for competition and at times during its early years switched to association football to facilitate matches with early teams like Volunteer Artillery.

+Ipswich Grammar School in the town of Ipswich west of Brisbane was the first school in Queensland to adopt football in 1868 care of new headmaster John McCrae of Scotch College in Melbourne.
+The National School was to join the fledgeling schools' competition in 1869.
+Brisbane Grammar travelled to Ipswich to play Ipswich Grammar in October 1869 to play the first ever school match and would form the Brisbane Grammar School Football Club in May 1870.